mike-mcmahon/hack-the-home/README.md

 # hack-the-home
 A neat fix to a nagging problem.

-Constantly leaving the garage door open, and often forgetting to set the alarm at night, I just couldn't hand the heat from the significant other anymore.... ok, she didn't really didn't come down that hard on me, but hey, why give her another reason to scold me...lol.
+Constantly leaving the garage door open, and often forgetting to set the alarm at night, I just couldn't handle the heat from the significant other anymore.... ok, she didn't really didn't come down that hard on me, but hey, why give her another reason to scold me...lol.